 Payment Gateways and Fees

 Both WooCommerce and Shopify offer multiple ways for customers to pay, with choices from many leading online payment gateways.
 WooCommerce users can add their favorite payment gateways, such as PayPal, through plugin extensions, but Shopify offers many of these on the site.
-For some Shopify account plans, a small transaction fee is levied each time a sale is made, but that can be eliminated if a user installs Shopify’s new Payments feature, which handles all payment methods from the site’s dashboard.
+For some Shopify account plans, small transaction fees can be levied each time a sale is made, but that can be eliminated if a user installs Shopify’s new Payments feature, which handles all payment methods from the site’s dashboard.

 Ease of Setup and Use